davidjb/jcu.me-user-doc/source/faq.rst

 Any recent changes will be pushed to the |project-name| on the weekend following their update, so new profiles are available on the coming Monday.

-Refer to :ref:`data-sources` for more information.
+Refer to :ref:`edit-profile` for more information on where data is sourced.

 What happens if some of my publications are not public access?
 --------------------------------------------------------------